ethz-micro/matlab_micro/dat_viewer/readme.txt

 3. Press items in the list box in order to let them appear in a new figure;

-4. Press on plotted curves to export them on a new figure.
-Additionally one can press on the button ‘hold exported’ (blue capital letters when active) to plot all exported curves together.
+4. Press on plotted channels to export them on a new figure.

+5. Whenever the button ‘hold exported’ is active (blue capital letters), all exported channels will be inserted in the same figure.